joakim-brannstrom/dsnapshot/README.md

 Restores the snapshot that closest matches the specified date or if none is given the latest.

+## watch

+dsnapshot watches src for changes.
+When a change is detected it will queue a snapshot to be taken as soon as the configured span allows it.
+This is useful if you want to take a snapshot as soon as the filesystem changes and only if it changes.

 # Automation

 When you have a configuration file that you are happy with you may want to